The most common talents that manifest are elemental and reactional: earth, water, air, fire, and lightning.

 The car squealed and then came to a shuddering halt.

 The lady driver slipped out smoothly and came around the back of the car.
 She had a small purse in her hand but looked like she was going to a formal dinner with the way she walked with almost perfect posture that left her back arched just slightly and neck held high.

-Linsan couldn’t help but smile at the sight.
-After seeing her mother’s craft, she could tell how the driver was straining slightly to keep herself in the right position and watched her steps from the corner of her eyes.
+Linsan couldn't help but smile at the sight.
+After seeing her mother's craft, she could tell the driver strained slightly to keep herself in the right position and watched her steps from the corner of her eyes.
 She was showing off for the public.